THE ALL-TIMERS

 My one and only shot of the Paramount, ever.
 I snuck in the side doors as a show was letting out, raced up the stairs and made a break for the top of the balcony for a full shot of the interior.
 As I was turning around to take the photo an usher stopped me and asked me to find an exit.
 I said I only need one shot, then I took this and left.

 Odd as it may be, I think this might be my favorite.
-A few reasons: I took it absolutely blind, driving into the sun down the middle of 2nd Ave and sticking the camera out the window, basically closing my eyes and praying that I the subject centered.
-It was, as you can see.
+A few reasons: I took it absolutely blind, driving into the sun down the middle of 2nd Ave and sticking the camera out the window, basically closing my eyes and praying that I the subject centered (he was!)
 I also love the edit, I was going for a Blade Runner 2049 feel (which I hadn’t even seen at the time but was a fan of the aesthetic) the muted tones and heavy shadows, and the futuristic orange pallet.
-Lastly it’s taken in front of Need, likely on the way there after work if I recall, andnow a nice canvas of the photo still sits right behind the slice window, the busiest walk-up pizza window in the midwest.
+Lastly, it’s taken in front of Need, likely on the way there after work if I recall, and now a nice canvas of the photo still sits right behind the slice window, the busiest walk-up pizza window in the midwest.
 All comes full circle.